OpenRG/WB-India/README.md

 Because of the latter two characteristics, Python code has developed some conventions and best practices, some of which have been institutionalized in the [PEP 8--Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) ("PEP" stands for Python Enhancement Proposals).
 Key examples PEP 8 Python coding conventions are the following.

 * Indents should be 4 spaces (not tab)
-* Limit all lines to a maximum of 79 characters long blocks of text being limited to 72 characters
+* Limit all lines to a maximum of 79 characters long blocks of text being limited to 72 characters (Evans limits all his lines to 72 characters)
 * Use a space after a comma
 * Use a space before and after arithmetic operators

 In the text editors Atom, Sublime Text 3, and Vim, you can install Linter packages that highlight areas of your code that break PEP 8 rules and tell you what the violation is.

-There are fewer conventions in docstring structure, but we have developed some of our own that are outlined in the [PythonFuncs.ipynb](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/PythonFuncs.ipynb) Jupyter notebook.
-See especially Sections 3 and 4.
+There are fewer conventions in docstring structure, but we have developed some of our own that are outlined in the [PythonFuncs.ipynb](https://github.com/OpenSourceMacro/BootCamp2018/blob/master/Tutorials/PythonFuncs.ipynb) Jupyter notebook.
+See especially Sections 3 and 4 of the Jupyter notebook.

 ## 4. Git and GitHub tutorial